infinum/eightshift-docs/website/blog/2024-02-01-making-your-project-multilingual.md

 hide_table_of_contents: false
 ---

-Automatic website translation with tools like Google Translate has become quite decent, but it is still a much better approach to add multiple languages to your project and maintain the translations for those languages yourself.
+Tools like Google Translate can automatically translate websites with reasonable quality.
+However, users will have a much better experience if you add support for multiple languages in your project and manage the translations yourself.
 <!--truncate-->

 ## Making strings translatable in PHP
-It is good practice to always wrap your hardcoded strings in one of the functions used for I18n (internationalization).
-Even if your website may initially be only in one language, it will be much easier if you have to add multilingual support later.
+A good practice is to use one of the I18n (internationalization) functions for your hardcoded strings, even if your website starts with a single language.
+This way, you can add multilingual support more easily later.

-If you've already worked on a multilingual project, you most likely came across `__()` and `_e()` functions.
-The main difference between the `__()` and `_e()` is that `__()` only returns the value, while `_e()` also echoes it.
-Both of these functions accept two arguments, the first one is your string, and the second one is your textdomain.
+If you've worked on a multilanguage-capable project, you most likely came across `__()` and `_e()` functions.
+The main difference between the `__()` and `_e()` is that `__()` returns the value, while `_e()` echoes it.
+Both functions take two arguments: the first one is the string to be translated, and the second one is the textdomain that identifies the translation file.

 > Textdomain is usually your project name written in kebab-case.

-WordPress functions like `__()` and `_e()` do the job quite well, but it is much better to use the variants of these functions that also escape the output.
+While WordPress functions like `__()` and `_e()` will definitely do the job, it is much better to use the variants of these functions that also escape the output.
 These are `esc_html__()` and `esc_html_e()`.
 There are also a few more functions for I18n you can use, but to keep it simple, we'll just mention these two for now.

 Here is an example of using one of these functions:
 ```php